 - The thing worth checking is whether your provider is doing what you pay for — independently, and in writing.

 Adeo is an independent IT oversight practice in Adelaide.
-We audit, advise, and oversee what your IT provider delivers — mapped to the prevailing ACSC baseline (currently the Essential Eight, evolving to the Essentials series) and the controls your insurer asks for at renewal.
-Our only revenue is the client’s fee, never a vendor’s commission, which is what keeps the read independent.
+We audit, advise, and oversee what your IT provider delivers — mapped to the prevailing ASD baseline (currently the Essential Eight, evolving to the Essentials series) and the controls your insurer asks for at renewal.
+Our revenue is the client’s fee alone; we take no commission from any vendor, and that is what keeps the read independent.